MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 David - I was very unfamiliar with Django and backend work since I don't have much experience with both.
 Throughout the semester watching YouTube videos, and reading up on Django documentation and StackOverflow were great resources that helped me to grasp a better understanding.
 I now have a better understanding of how Django works and is structured.
 I have the confidence to be able to look at a Django project and have a grasp on how it works.

 Miled- Dash I had to learn with a new software within a week, with Dash being a mix between of HTML and python functions made it very difficult.

+Mohammed - I was unfamiliar with the use of excel with MongoDB and doing extra reading/ research helped me figure it out.
+I also had trouble with Git and watching YouTube videos helped me figure out how to use it.
+StackOverflow is always helpful.

 ---